 Front-Door Rule

-Public now means free scan or baseline sprint.
+Public now means free scan or Baseline Sprint.
 Monitoring and the retainer still exist, but they should read as post-baseline continuity work instead of equal first-visit choices.

 Later-Stage Continuity